JuliaPhysics/Measurements.jl/docs/index.rst

   <https://en.wikipedia.org/wiki/Standard_score>`__ and `weighted mean
   <https://en.wikipedia.org/wiki/Weighted_arithmetic_mean>`__
 - Easy way to attach the uncertainty to a number using ``±`` sign
+- Combined with external packages allows for error propagation of measurements with their physical units

 Further features are expected to come in the future, see the "How Can I Help?" section and the TODO list.